Alec Baldwin As Donald Trump: Actor Slams President’s ‘Limited’ Vocabulary

-Alec Baldwin in his role as Donald Trump has amused audiences around the world, with a few notable exceptions, such as the U.S. President himself.
-And on last night’s episode of Jimmy Kimmel Live!, Baldwin shared some interesting insights on how he had started out impersonating Trump, and how he has grown in this role in more than a year’s time.
-And he also wasn’t able to resist another dig at “The Donald,” specifically how he tends to use a limited vocabulary when making his speeches.
+Alec Baldwin in his role as Donald Trump has amused audiences around the world with a few notable exceptions, such as the U.S. President himself.
+And on last night’s episode of Jimmy Kimmel Live!, Baldwin shared some interesting insights on how he had started out impersonating Trump and how he has grown in this role in more than a year’s time.
+And he also wasn’t able to resist another dig at the president; specifically how he tends to use a limited vocabulary when making his speeches.

 As the future 45th President of the United States was on the campaign trail, Alec Baldwin was cutting his first Trump impersonations on Saturday Night Live, earning rave reviews from casual viewers and entertainment writers alike.
-But it was only after Trump won the 2016 U.S. presidential elections when those impressions had caught the would-be President’s attention.
-In one of his trademark Twitter rants, Trump said that he found “nothing funny” about the November 19, 2016 episode of SNL, which also included Kate McKinnon’s impression of Trump counselor Kellyanne Conway.
+But it was only after Trump won the 2016 U.S. presidential elections when those impressions caught the would-be President’s attention.
+In one of his trademark Twitter rants, Trump said that he found “nothing funny” about the November 19, 2016, episode of SNL, which also included Kate McKinnon’s impression of Trump counselor Kellyanne Conway.
 He added that the episode made for a “totally one-sided, biased show.”

 But what was it like to impersonate someone who is now the most powerful man in the United States?
 According to Alec Baldwin, his first Donald Trump impersonation left him with no clue as to what he should be doing.
 As such, he didn’t have a choice but to wing it and hope everything would turn out fine, as the New York Times said in a report that cited Baldwin’s appearance on this week’s Jimmy Kimmel Live!